Why I'm not going for an iPhone again

 Sony Ericsson T620 - October 2003

 My first phone was a Pay-As-You-Go Sony Erricson T620.
 It cost £100 when I got it and it was actually one of the first phones to feature Bluetooth.
 It also had a VGA camera on the back.
 I loved the device, but I never really understood how to text and all that so it was barely used.
 It was a popular phone, and I enjoyed using some of the features such as the music creation tools and the camera was well used, and it felt very well crafted.
 In hindsight, I'm glad I started off with this phone as it had taught me the lessons with Sony Ericsson that I really needed to learn.

 Although like the previously described phone this phone does not really fit into the purpose of this article, it is the last actual phone that does not.
 So I feel that I should still mention it.

 This really was a phone!
 When I look back at this phone I actually sometimes wish that the smartphone never really took off.
 This was my last real ordinary phone other than my Z400.
 This phone had something my previous phone had as well, an MP3 player.
 It also featured an improved camera of 1.3MP and better still, video recording, which was uncommon on phones at the time.
-This was only £100 when I got it which I think it was a bit of a steal to be honest.
+This was only £100 when I got it which I think was a bit of a steal, to be honest.

-When I got this phone however, I experienced that same really boring Sony feel to it, and I really didn't like the button layout.
-There was no memory card slot which some of the later versions featured such as the K750i and the self-timer feature on the camera became pointless as you couldn't sit the phone on its side to take a selfportrait or a timed photo because the phone would topple over.
+When I got this phone, however, I experienced that same really boring Sony feel to it, and I really didn't like the button layout.
+There was no memory card slot that some of the later versions featured such as the K750i and the self-timer feature on the camera became pointless as you couldn't sit the phone on its side to take a selfportrait or a timed photo because the phone would topple over.